What is Guest Posting in Cybersecurity?

 #3 Make new connections

 Once you start building your reputation and talking to a new audience, you’ll find more opportunities will come your way.
 The number of people I’ve known over the years that have had a rush of LinkedIn connections, Twitter followers, and even direct emails off the back of writing has been impressive.
-I’ve seen writers being approached to speak at industry events, join webinars on the same topic they have written about, offered to write in other publications, and even had job offers!
+I’ve seen writers being approached to speak at industry events, join webinars on the same topic they have written about, be offered to write in other publications, and even have job offers!
 If done correctly, guest posting can have a huge impact on your professional career.

 #4 Link building in an organic and natural way

 When you guest post, publications will want you to create unique, thought-provoking content.
 This isn’t an exercise to talk about your company, your products, or solutions.
-Guest blogging is all about offering insights using your personal experiences, how you have overcome them, and sharing advice with peers in your industry to help them in their day-to-day lives.
+Guest blogging is all about offering insights using your personal experiences, how you have overcome challenges, and sharing advice with peers in your industry to help them in their day-to-day lives.
 Guest blogging should be an educational process with a sprinkle of entertainment.

-However, when it’s possible, you should always try and get a relevant link to something you’ve worked on before on your own site, or even your company website.
+However, when it’s possible, you should always try to get a relevant link to something you’ve worked on before on your own site or even your company website.
 It could be a new blog you’re looking at getting more visibility or something else important to you that you want to drive a bit of awareness too.
-Like I said before though, if it’s promotional, a good publication will see through this straight away and decline your submission.

 Do your research

 If you’re writing about fashion tips, don’t email a cybersecurity site asking to place a blog on “10 reasons to attend Paris fashion show”.
 Stick to your niche, be relevant and add value to the site you’re approaching.
+If your niche is infosec, understand the cybersecurity topics that are trending at the moment.

 Does the site have guidelines?

 If so, then read them.
 It’s taken their team time to put guidelines together so the least you can do is read them to make sure your submission is relevant and of value to their audience.
+It’s important to know whether they are after in-depth thought leader articles, case studies, or shorter blogs.

 Check the website’s spam score and domain authority